RIPEN WITH THE SEASONS

 Among the seasons of life is chronological maturity: aging, if you will.
 Even if you resist it, if you live long enough, you will come, albeit reluctantly, into the final phase of this mortal life on Planet Earth.
-Some call that stage of life your “sunset years.”
+Some call that stage of life our “sunset years.”
 I prefer to call them “sunrise years.”
 Since we are Christians, we don’t face growing darkness; instead we anticipate dawn and Eternal life with God.
 “The child is father of the man…The last of life for which the first was made,” wrote a famous poet.

 I remember myself as a vacillating teenager always excited about something new or different, and my parents using the word “phase” in a disparaging way.
 “Oh, it’s just a phase that Leona is going through.
 She’ll get over it.”
 However, we don’t “get over” our seasons of life; we have to go through them, if God blesses us with long life.
 We don’t have the luxury of tripping lightly through the tulips through each chronological stage from youth to maturity.
-Human time is divided into seasons of life, and each period provides its own opportunities, responsibilities, temptations, joys, and challenges.
+Human time is divided into seasons of life, and each period provides its own opportunities, responsibilities, struggles, temptations, joys, and challenges.

-I’ve often used the term “seasoned saints” in my writing to refer to Christians who are maturing chronologically.
-The apostle Paul addressed all Christians as “saints” not because they wore halos, were sanctimonious above their fellow mortals, or had achieved perfection.
+I’ve often used the term “seasoned saints” in my writing to refer to Christians who are maturing in calender years.
+The apostle Paul addressed all Christians as “saints” not because they wore halos, or were sanctimonious above their fellow mortals, or had achieved perfection.
 The Bible simply uses the word to refer to believers in Christ living on earth or in heaven.
 Also, I don’t restrict the term to the departed who are canonized by the Catholic Church because of their heroic virtue or extraordinary holiness.

 Let’s explore the treasures of that season of life that is finally approaching ripeness in wisdom, experience, and responsibility—and hopefully, holiness and devotion to our Lord Jesus Christ and the Church which He established for our nurture.

 Delving into the dictionary meaning of being seasoned is like discovering a mother lode of gold.
 The word season is a derivative of the Middle English, sesoun, Old French, se(i)on, and Latin word sation meaning “a sowing time.”
-That root meaning in itself is significant to the chronologically mature period of our lives:
+That root meaning of sowing in itself is significant to the chronologically mature period of our lives:

 We are seasoned in the sense of being experienced.
 We have done a lot of living which we can generously share with others for their benefit.
 (But only when we are asked!)